-WHEN THEIR FAMILY ACQUIRED a 60-acre apple orchard six years ago, the Covino brothers—Alex, Kevin, and Ben—immediately tinkered with the idea of putting their apple crop to good use.
+WHEN THEIR FAMILY ACQUIRED a 60-acre apple orchard seven years ago, the Covino brothers—Alex, Kevin, and Ben—immediately began tinkering with the idea of putting their apple crop to good use.
 And with the recent upswing in the popularity of hard cider, it seemed only logical to try their hand at the craft.

-Harvest Moon Farm and Orchard, formerly Outhouse Orchard, was purchased by local nursery owner, Rob Covino, in 2010.
+Harvest Moon Farm and Orchard, formerly Outhouse Orchard, was purchased by local nursery owner Rob Covino in 2010.
 The orchard was home to 60 acres of culinary apple trees and a variety of other stone fruit and vegetables.
-Culinary apples aren’t a traditional cider fruit, but the Covino brothers were driven by Teddy Roosevelt’s quote: “Do what you can, with what you have, where you are.”
+Culinary apples aren’t as sought after as traditional cider fruit, but the Covino brothers were driven by Teddy Roosevelt’s quote: “Do what you can, with what you have, where you are”.

-After years of experimentation, they crafted a cider which truly reflected the crop: an off-dry cider with strong apple flavor and aroma.
+After years of experimentation, they created a cider which truly reflected the crop: an off-dry cider with strong apple flavor and aroma.
 No extra sugar is added; fresh- pressed sweet cider is introduced post-fermentation to enhance the taste and to ensure the final product isn’t overly dry.
-You won’t find preservatives or additives either – the brothers choose to batch pasteurize each and every bottle to ensure a clean and natural product.
+You won’t find preservatives or additives either.
+The brothers choose to batch pasteurize each and every bottle to ensure a clean and natural product.
 “It was our goal to make a truly craft beverage.
-We press the apples.
+We press the apples that go into the cider.
 We fill, pasteurize, and label every bottle.”

-Success with their Dry and Standard recipes led the brothers to get creative with other varieties, such as Cranberry—a semi-dry tart cider that incorporates fresh cranberries—and Fruit of the Farm, a sweeter variety that incorporates peaches, nectarines, blueberries, and strawberries.
-Their Citra cider, one of the most popular to date, involves fermenting cider over citra hops.
-New varieties, such as Ginger Lemon and Beet, will debut this spring, along with the first keg run of Hardscrabble Cider.
-The recent planting of over 1,000 cider-variety apple trees will lead to even more experimentation down the road.
+Success with their Dry and Standard recipes led the brothers to get creative with other varieties, such as Cranberry—a semi-dry tart cider that incorporates fresh cranberries—and Fruit of the Farm, a sweeter variety that incorporates peaches, nectarines, and blueberries into the blend.
+Their Citra cider, one of the most popular to date, involves fermenting their cider over citra hops.
+It’s a hit with cider and beer lovers alike.
+Newer varieties, such as Ginger Lemon, Beet, and Jalapeno Cucumber will be available this spring.
+The recent planting of over 1,000 cider- variety apple trees will lead to even more experimentation down the road.

 130 Hardscrabble Rd.